outerbounds/terraform-aws-metaflow/modules/computation/README.md

 This module sets up the resources to run Metaflow steps on AWS Batch.
 One can modify how many resources we want to have available, as well as configure autoscaling

-This module is not required to use Metaflow, as you can also run steps locally and leverage the Datastore
+This module is not required to use Metaflow, as you can also run steps locally, or in a Kubernetes cluster instead.

 To read more, see [the Metaflow docs](https://docs.metaflow.org/metaflow-on-aws/metaflow-on-aws#compute)